contractual-capacity contractual-capacity

 Why is understanding contractual capacity important?

-What factors influence contractual capacity?
+What are the factors that affect contractual capacity?

-How does age affect contractual capacity?
+Why does age play a role in contractual capacity?

 Index